Readers are fans. They love author appearances!

 7. Publicize your event

-Put an announcement on your website.
-Mention it in your blog and twitter repeatedly leading up to the event.
+Create a website and publish an announcement about your event.
+You can approach companies like The Web Designer Cardiff – Cardiff web design agency (or which is more local to you) to get your website up and running.
+In case you already have a website, mention the event in your blog and as well as Twitter repeatedly leading up to the event.
 Send out a press release to local print media like shopping guides with calendars of community events.

 Think of special personal touches that are uniquely yours.
 For example, Emma Straub, author of the novella Fly-Over State sent a love letter to each of the 400 people who purchased the hand-numbered first edition of her book.
 A second edition will be available soon from Flatmancrooked.
 Talk about building relationships and community outreach!